View the MPP brochure

 Recent employers of our MPP alumni include AIG, CHILDREN AT RISK, Drug Enforcement Agency, Fort Bend County Office of Emergency Management, Harris County Public Health, Houston-Galveston Area Council, Institute for Human Rights and Business, and Rice University's Kinder Institute for Urban Research.

 The average starting salary of a MPP graduate will vary greatly by sector, geography, and work experience.
 For example, entry-level policy analysts average over $50,000, and executive positions can earn over $100,000.

 Can I transfer courses from another graduate school?

 Possibly.
 With permission from the Director of Graduate Studies, students can transfer up to nine graduate credit hours from another university if they have not already completed that graduate program.
-Students may also be required to submit syllabi and coursework to evaluate transfer credit.
+Students will be required to submit syllabi and possibly coursework to evaluate transfer credit.
 In addition, students will not receive transfer credit from a completed program.

 Does UH offer a PhD program in Public Policy?

 No, UH does not currently offer a PhD program in Public Policy.
 However, UH does offer a PhD in Political Science.